aalto-trafficsense/regular-routes-server/sql_admin/README.md

 These scripts setup empty devices, users and device_data tables and build all related indexes and sequences.

 Some instructions for running psql scripts are available in the [regular-routes-server repository wiki](https://github.com/aalto-trafficsense/regular-routes-server/wiki/Terminal-commands-HOWTO).

+Chef creates the database and default role (regularroutes) when setting up the server.
+The map-related tables are created in waypoint generation.
+If setting up the database without chef, start by creating the regularroutes role:

+    CREATE ROLE regularroutes WITH LOGIN PASSWORD 'qwerty';

 ## create_dudd.sql

 Creates the following tables:
 devices, users, device_data

-Chef creates the database when setting up the server.
-The map-related tables are created in waypoint generation.
 This script should be run after waypoint generation and chef setup scripts, when initiating a new server from scratch.

 ## index_dudd.sql